pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/06 🛎️ Concierges/02 🏭🎭 Supplier role.md

 3. **What are examples of order requesters?**

-    * When users have tasks to complete, [Concierge 🛎️ domains](<01 🛎️🫥 Concierge agent.md>) send order requests to Suppliers 🏭 for them to perform steps in those tasks.
+    * When users have tasks to complete, [Concierge 🛎️ domains](<01 🛎️🫥 Concierge agent.md>) send order requests to [Supplier 🏭 domains](<02 🏭🎭 Supplier role.md>) for them to perform steps in those tasks.

     ---
     <br/>

 4. **How many responses are expected per order?**

-    A request to a Supplier 🏭 will receive one or more asynchronous updated events.
+    A request to a [Supplier 🏭 domain](<02 🏭🎭 Supplier role.md>) will receive one or more asynchronous updated events.

     ---
     <br/>

 5. **Are order rejections synchronous?**

-    No. Adding an order to a Supplier 🏭 doesn't return a synchronous response.
+    No. Adding an order to a [Supplier 🏭 domain](<02 🏭🎭 Supplier role.md>) doesn't return a synchronous response.

     ---
     <br/>